hannotify/hanno.codes/_drafts/java-21-release-day.md

 #### What's Different From Java 20?

-There have been two major changes from the previous JEP:
+There have been two major changes from [the previous JEP](https://openjdk.org/jeps/433):

 * An earlier version of the 'Pattern Matching for switch' feature came with [parenthesized patterns](https://docs.oracle.com/en/java/javase/17/language/pattern-matching.html#GUID-A59EF0C7-4CB7-4555-986D-0FD804555C25), which helped resolve parsing ambiguities back when guards were still expressed with the `&&` operator.
 Now that the `when` keyword has replaced the `&&` operator for guards, the value for parenthesized patterns has decreased significantly.
 So the choice was made to remove them in Java 21.
 * Switch expressions and statements now allow qualified enum constants as case constants.
-This makes it easier to perform an exhaustive `switch` over an interface type when both a class and an enum implementation of that interface exists.
+This makes it easier to do an exhaustive `switch` on an interface type when both a class and an enum implementation of that interface exists.
 The JEP description has [a good example of this mechanism](https://openjdk.org/jeps/441#Switches-and-enum-constants), should you wish to learn more about it.

 #### More Information

 For more information on this feature, see [JEP 441](https://openjdk.org/jeps/441).
-Or if you want to try out pattern matching for switch and you liked the code examples, then here's a [GitHub repository](https://github.com/hannotify/pattern-matching-music-store) to get you started.
+Or if you want to try out pattern matching for switch with the provided code examples, then here's a [GitHub repository](https://github.com/hannotify/pattern-matching-music-store) to get you started.

 ### JEP 440: Record Patterns

-Pattern matching is a feature in Java that is being rolled out gradually over multiple Java versions.
-Being able to deconstruct an object using patterns was always one of the ultimate goals of the feature arc.
 With the introduction of *record patterns*, deconstructing records is now possible, along with nesting record and type patterns to enable a powerful, declarative, and composable form of data navigation and processing.

 [Records](https://openjdk.org/jeps/395) are transparent carriers for data.
 Code that receives an instance of a record will typically extract the data, known as the components.
 This was also the case in our 'Pattern Matching for switch' code example, if we assume that all implementations of the `Effect` interface were in fact records there.
 In that piece of code it is clear that the pattern variables only serve to access the record fields.
 Using record patterns we can avoid having to create pattern variables altogether: